mbahvw/kit-katacoda-scenarios/kubectl-advance/step13.md

 If you list the nodes now, you will find the status of  `node01`  set to `Ready,SchedulingDisabled`:
 `kubectl get nodes`{{execute}}

-Please click on the Continue to move to Draining node -Part II
+Please click on the Continue to move to Draining node-Part II

 1. cat the deploymeny config file, and to
 2. create a deployment with 4 replicas  and add toleration.. got the script working.